 Campania - Things to Do

 Campania is an amazing place that offers a myriad of things to do, including natural and manmade monuments to see and explore.
-The gentleness of the climate, the beauty of the coast and the richness of the art and history make Campania a favorite vacation spot when anyone is planning a trip to Italy.
+The gentleness of the climate, the beauty of the coast and the richness of the art and history make Campania a favorite vacation spot when planning a trip to Italy.

-In the region, the word boredom doesn’t exist.
+In Campania, the word boredom doesn’t exist.
 There is always something new to discover in this land kissed by the sun and caressed by the sea.
 The crystalline waters of the Tyrrhenian Sea seem to embrace the cities and villages of Campania, creating breathtaking bays which become even more impressive when admired from the paradisiac islands of the Gulf.

 Vesuvius, on the other hand, is overlooking Naples, the capital of the region, a city animated by a peculiar lifestyle, a perfect blend of folklore, traditions, and spirituality.